franc-pentest/ldeep/README.rst

         pkis                List pkis.
         pso                 List the Password Settings Objects.
-        silos               List the silos configured in the Active Directory. subnets             List sites and associated subnets.
+        silos               List the silos configured in the Active Directory. smsa                List the smsa accounts and the machine they are associated with. subnets             List sites and associated subnets.
         trusts              List the domain's trust relationships.
         users               List users according to a filter.